maphew/zadam-trilium-wiki/Manual-server-installation.md

-This pages describes manually installing Trilium on your server.
+This page describes manually installing Trilium on your server.

 ## Requirements